andergtk/localhost-looking-good/README.md

 ### 4. On browser

-Open the localhost page and click on the gear button for set up with your preferences.
+Open the localhost page and click on the gear button to set with your preferences.

 ### 5. Done!